biopython/biopython/Bio/PhyloXML/README.rst

     - Write unit tests that fail:

-        - no-op parsing of phyloXML files with xml.sax or xml.etree
+        - no-op parsing of a large zipped phyloXML file
         - basic loading of the root node into a Python object
         - loading core elements